 Dowsing has been used as a tool to aid archaeological research for many years and in a wide variety of situations.
 The skilled archaeological dowser can discern underground remains and will often draw a plan of walls and settlements which are then handed on to professional archaeologists.
 Although it is not always publicly acknowledged that dowsing is being employed the shortage of time, of human and material resources and the often overwhelming size of a site of potential interest lend great weight and value to the guidance and focus that dowsing can bring.

-A metal detector confirms our finds
+Metal detector confirms our finds

 When chairman Nigel took 10 of us to a secret location in the Forest little did we know we were in for one of the best field trips ever!
 Joining us on site (which has to remain secret) was Guernsey metal detectorist and founder of Guernsey Heritage Keepers, Shane Le Page.
 Shane told us the field was a likely repository of artefacts from a variety of eras, including Roman, Iron Age, Victorian and the German Occupation.
 He also asked if we could locate an ancient track which, he felt, must have been used by earlier populations.
 So, armed with marker flags of different colours we set about dowsing with L-rods and pendulums asking for buried evidence of previous human activity.
 After about an hour there were 20 flags planted amid the stubble.
 Usually on our archaeological trips we can’t get immediate validation of our results.
 But this time Shane fired up his detector, complete with GPS, and checked our findings.
 With our hearts pounding we trailed after him awaiting his verdict.
 Wow!
 Of the 20 spots individuals among us had marked Shane reckoned 18 of them had something buried beneath the surface!
 What an exciting confirmation of our dowsing skills.
 When he has the time Shane will return with his shovel and uncover the truth.
 Watch this space.